austiecodes/code-prac/README.md

 A reposity for code practice.

-## Vue
+## dst-add-mode

-1. vuetodo

-   a web todo app created by Vue3
+A simple python script for add extra mode-num in dst server config file

-## Python
+## py-decorator

-1. Py-spider
-   for LOL wallpaper

-2. Py-decorator

-   demo code for python decorator
+Demo code for learning about python decorator

+## py-spyder
+A python spyder for crawing lol pics

-## Golang
+## vuetodo

-go-practice
+A todo web demo created by vue